 In the past year, all these materials were annotated with meta data, and a parser software was developed to store the data in the form of a novel search engine accessible at https://metaexpo.almat.iem.at.
-This search engine is at the core of what we call the ALMAT Meta Exposition, an exposition that reorganises the vast materials of the ALMAT Continuous Exposition by looking at its underlying relations to create a network of dynamically changing data structures.
-The Meta Exposition develops ways of reading, navigating, collecting and searching that form the basis for the performance Reading “Algorithms That Matter”, conceived for the 12th International Conference on Artistic Research.
+This search engine is at the core of what we call the Almat Meta Exposition, an exposition that reorganises the vast materials of the Continuous Exposition by looking at its underlying relations to create a network of dynamically changing data structures.
+The Meta Exposition develops ways of reading, navigating, collecting and searching that form the basis for the performative Reading “Algorithms that Matter”, conceived for the 12th International Conference on Artistic Research.

-Reading “Algorithms That Matter” is a threefold performance of transversal reading, each staged by one of ALMAT's researchers (Hanns Holger Rutz, David Pirro, Daniele Pozzi), and taking the form of a guided tour of the ALMAT Meta Exposition.
-By choosing which materials to highlight and by composing how to connect them, each guide exposes its take on ALMAT's questions.
+Reading “Algorithms that Matter” is a threefold performance of transversal reading, each staged by one of Almat's researchers (Hanns Holger Rutz, David Pirrò, Daniele Pozzi), and taking the form of a guided tour of the Meta Exposition.
+By choosing which materials to highlight and by composing how to connect them, each guide exposes its take on Almat's questions.
 The tours does not necessarily move along parallel or coinciding paths and does not claim for uniqueness or completeness, but remains subjective and personal.
-The performance is preceded by an introduction by Luc Doeberiner, who was part of the ALMAT project as artist researcher in 2019 and who was involved in the development and conception of the ALMAT Meta Exposition in 2020-21.
+The performance is preceded by an introduction by Luc Döbereiner, who was part of Almat as guest researcher in 2019 and who was involved in the development and conception of the Meta Exposition in 2020/21.